FC Metalurgi Rustavi

-Metalurgi Rustavi is a defunct Georgian football team based in Rustavi, which has twice won the national league.
+Metalurgi Rustavi was a Georgian football team based in Rustavi, which has twice won the national league.

 In Soviet times, the club played under the name "Metalurgi" (Rustavi), then during the independence of Georgia, the club was called "Gorda" (Rustavi) and FC Rustavi.

 After FC Tbilisi merged with club FC Rustavi in 2006, FC Olimpi Rustavi was established.

 History

 Football in Rustavi could be traced back to Metalurgi Rustavi in the Soviet era.

 In 1990, the club became a member of the newly created Umaglesi Liga under the name Gorda with Givi Nodia at the helm.
-In the first three seasons Gorda twice secured the bronze medals.
+In the first three seasons Gorda came third twice.
 Following Nodia's departure from the team, the management reversed its decision regarding the name.
-For the next six seasons Metalurgi did not achieve any significant success, although they signed several players who later joined the national team, namely Soso Grishikashvili, Zurab Menteshashvili, Aleksandre Rekhviashvili, Levan Kobiashvili.
+For the next six seasons Metalurgi did not achieve any significant success, although they signed several players who later joined the national team, namely Soso Grishikashvili, Zurab Menteshashvili, Aleksandre Rekhviashvili, and Levan Kobiashvili.